bcgov/common-messaging-service/frontend/README.md

 Only valid files will be accepted, and the UI does provide a means to remove attachments.
 A warning will appear if all the files dropped or selected fail to meet the configured criteria.

+#### Excel/CSV (sheet js)
+We use [sheetjs](https://github.com/SheetJS/sheetjs) for parsing Excel and CSV files.
+However, there are outstanding bugs around date parsing (see [Fix Issue #1212](https://github.com/SheetJS/sheetjs/pull/1457) and [Fix for #1332](https://github.com/SheetJS/sheetjs/pull/1333)) and we need them resolved.
+We have imported version 0.15.4 of the library and made changes to fix the bugs.
+See [xlsx.js](./libs/xlsx/xlsx.js).

 ## Project scripts